FrameworkComputer/ExpansionBay/README.md

  and electrical specifications for the cards that can go in this open area.
  2. Graphics Module - This module is thicker and deeper, and contains a GPU card along with the heatsink for it.

+Warning: the documentation here is pretty early, so there may be minor adjustments in the mechanical or electrical designs before the Framework Laptop 16 launches.
+We'll let you know when the design is locked for production.

 ## License
 Input Modules © 2023 by Framework Computer Inc is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/